Exact entanglement cost of quantum states and channels under PPT-preserving operations: -entanglement measure and exact entanglement cost of quantum states

+This follows as a consequence of Slater's theorem.
 By employing the strong duality equality in \eqref{eq:strong-dual-e-kappa} for the finite-dimensional case, along with the approach from \cite{FAR11}, we conclude that the following equality holds for all bipartite states $\rho_{AB}$ acting on a separable Hilbert space: